-A structure transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-For flood plain management purposes, the term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days.
+Manufactured Home.
+A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
+For flood plain management purposes, term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days.
 For insurance purposes, the term "manufactured home" does not include park trailers, travel trailers, and other similar vehicles.

-w.
-Manufactured Home Park or Subdivision
+Manufactured Home Park or Subdivision.
 A parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.

-x.
-New Construction

-Structures for which the "start of construction of substantial improvement" is commenced on or after the effective date of the FIRM.
+New Construction.
+Structures for which the "start of construction or substantial improvement" is commenced on or after the effective date of the FIRM.

-y.
-100-Year Flood
+100-Year Flood.
 The base flood having a one percent chance of annual occurrence.

-z.
-Overlay District
+Overlay District.
 A district which acts in conjunction with the underlying zoning district or districts.